-Chairman of the Board of Directors and CEO Dollarama Inc.
+Executive Chairman of the Board of Directors Dollarama Inc.

-Larry Rossy has been Chairman of the Board of Directors and CEO since the Corporation's inception.
-He has been a retailer since 1965 and is the founder of Dollarama.
-In 1992, Mr. Rossy made the strategic decision to convert the company to the "dollar store" concept.
-Since that time, Mr. Rossy's principal focus has been on the expansion of the Dollarama retail network.
-As announced on March 30, 2016, Larry Rossy will remain as Executive Chairman of the Board of Directors and will continue to play an active role in key areas of the business such as real estate and buying as Neil Rossy becomes President and CEO, effective May 1, 2016.
+Larry Rossy is the Executive Chairman of the Board of Directors since May 1, 2016.
+Before that date, he held the offices of Chairman of the Board of Directors and Chief Executive Officer since the Corporation's inception.
+Larry Rossy has been a retailer since 1965 and is the founder of Dollarama.
+In 1992, he made the strategic decision to convert the company to the "dollar store" concept.
+Since that time, his principal focus has been on the expansion of the Dollarama retail network.
+On May 1, 2016, Larry Rossy stepped aside as Chief Executive Officer, as Neil Rossy took the helm of the business.
+As Executive Chairman of the Board of Directors, he continues to play an active role in key areas of the business such as real estate and buying.
 He received a Bachelor of Arts from McGill University.

-Board/Committee Memberships Attendance

-Board of Directors 6/6 (100.0%)
+Board/Committee Memberships Board of Directors Total

-Total 6/6 (100.0%)
+Attendance 6/6 (100.0%) 6/6 (100.0%)

-Board of Directors